kapposds/csunipi-mobile/README.md

 ## Installation
 * Open a terminal and type `npm install -g ionic` to install globally Ionic CLI & type `npm install -g cordova@6.5.0`, to install Cordova module (tool that wraps the app into a native container).
 Use 6.5.0 version for compatibility with the project's plugins
 * type `git clone https://github.com/kapposds/csunipi-mobile` to clone the repository
 * type `cd csunipi-mobile` to navigate to the project's directory
 * type `npm install` to install dependencies
   * optionally  type `npm update` to update all outdated dependencies, but this could cause problem

-## Deploy to device (Testing)
+## Testing
-Substitute `android` for `ios` below to use iOS (only on mac) on the following commands:
+Substitute `android` for `ios` below to use iOS (only on mac) on the following commands, in order to run on different platforms:

 ### Add a platform and plugins